- Code CHIN3022

 - The language being spoken in your home (even if you do not speak it yourself)

 Students who are not sure if they need to take a proficiency assessment should seek advice from the course or language convenor.
-Students who intentionally misrepresent their language proficiency level may be investigated under the Academic Misconduct Rule 2015 as having failed to comply with assessment directions and having sought unfair advantage.
+Students who intentionally misrepresent their language proficiency level may be investigated under the Academic Integrity Rule 2021 as having failed to comply with assessment directions and having sought unfair advantage.
 This may results in a penalty such as reduced grades or failure of the course.

 Students are not permitted to enrol in a language course below one that they have already successfully completed, except with permission of the language and/or course convenor.